 As the platform is based in the U.S., they take account security very seriously.
 This means that unlike some exchanges, you will not be able to trade anonymously.
 As a result, you will need to go through a KYC (Know Your Customer) process.
 But don’t worry, it’s really simple and only takes a few minutes!

-The good thing is that the document verification is automated, meaning that the system is able to confirm your identity without needing a GDAX employee to do it manually!
+The good thing is that the document verification is automated, meaning that the system can confirm your identity without needing a GDAX employee to do it manually!
 When I went through the process it only took me 10 minutes in total!

 As soon as you have done this, you can then link your debit/credit card or bank account and make a deposit straight away!